Empire of Japan: World War I

 With its Western allies, notably the United Kingdom, heavily involved in the war in Europe, Japan dispatched a Naval fleet to the Mediterranean Sea to aid Allied shipping.
-Japan sought further to consolidate its position in China by presenting the Twenty-One Demands to China in January 1915.
-In the face of slow negotiations with the Chinese government, widespread anti-Japanese sentiment in China, and international condemnation, Japan withdrew the final group of demands, and treaties were signed in May 1915.
 The Anglo-Japanese Alliance was renewed and expanded in scope twice, in 1905 and 1911, before its demise in 1921.
 It was officially terminated in 1923.

+At the Paris Peace Conferences, Japan participated as one of the "Big Five" victorious Allied powers, solidifying its status as a major global power.
+Japan successfully secured German territorial rights in Shandong, China, and mandates over Pacific islands.
+It joined the League of Nations in 1920 as a charter member and one of the four permanent members of the League Council.
+However, its proposal for a "racial equality clause" in the League of Nations Covenant was rejected by Western colonial powers, leading to increased resentment in Japan and a growing belief that international respect could only be secured through military strength.